Last Updated: 2024.12.09

 The role of the Human Rights Committee is to provide advice, recommendations and supervision to the business divisions to ensure that we fulfill our obligations to respect human rights based on the Human Rights Policy, and that business operations are conducted appropriately.
 For example, based on the report from our department which implements sustainability measures, the committee provides advice and supervision regarding education and awareness-raising activities on human rights protection, human rights due diligence activities, and investigations and remedial action of human rights violations reported to the hotline by any stakeholder.

-During fiscal 2023, the Human Rights Committee held six meetings with the main agenda as follows:
+During fiscal 2024, the Human Rights Committee held seven meetings with the main agenda as follows:

 Fast Retailing established a Risk Management Committee to complement the effective functioning of the Board of Directors.
 The Risk Management Committee is responsible for the central management of group-wide risks.
 The Committee has recognized human rights related risks as one of the group-wide risks.
 The executive officer in charge of Sustainability is a member of the Risk Management Committee, in charge of human rights.